coltoneshaw/mattermost_test_ldap/README.md

 1. Install license file in this directory, named `e20license.txt`
 2. Run `vagrant up`
 3. Go to `http://127.0.0.1` and log in with `admin/admin`
-4. Configure the Planet Express Team to Open Invite by going to `Main Menu` > `Team Settings` > `Allow any user with an account on this server to join`.
-This is required because there is no way to add all Mattermost users to a default team.
-5. In a separate browser window, log in with the following LDAP usernames (passwords are identical):
+4. In a separate browser window, log in with the following LDAP usernames (passwords are identical):

  - `fry` - on Ship's Crew team and Planet Express
  - `hermes` - on Administrator's team and Planet Express